joerodhe/PLETHORA_network/README.md

 ## 9. Citation & Credits

 This workflow references methods and software outlined in the paper describing the *Arabidopsis* PLT gene regulatory network.
-For each tool used (Bowtie2, DESeq2, WGCNA, clusterProfiler, RSAT, SCINET, etc.), please cite the corresponding publications.

 - **RNA-seq workflow**:
   Love MI, Huber W, Anders S. Moderated estimation of fold change and dispersion for RNA-seq data with DESeq2.
 Genome Biology.
 2014 Dec 5;15(12):550